-(e) physical abuse, on or off campus property, of the person or property of any member of the campus community or of members of his or her family or the threat of such abuse;

-(k) abusive behavior directed toward, or hazing of, a member of the campus community."
+- (e) physical-abuse, on-or off campus property, of the person or property of any member of the campus community or of members of his or her family or the threat-of-such-abuse; - (k) abusive behavior directed toward, or hazing of, a member of the campus community."

-As used above, the term "member of the campus community" is defined as meaning CSU Trustees, academic, non-academic and administrative personnel, students and other persons while such other persons are on campus property or at a campus function.
+As used above, the term "member of the campus community" is defined as meaning CSU Trustoes, academic, non-academic and administrative personnel, students and other persons while such other persons are on campus property or at a campus function.
 The term "campus property" includes:

-- (a) real or other property in the possession of, or under the control of, the Board of Trustees of the CSU, and - (b) all campus feeding, retail or residence facilities whether operated by a campus or by a campus auxiliary organization. - 8.
-Employee's Right to request reconsideration Within ten (10) university business days of receipt of the notification of findings, either the complainant or the respondent may request reconsideration in writing from the President based on newly discovered material information not previously presented and which with reasonable diligence could not have been presented during the original investigation.
+- (a) real or other property in the possession of, or under the control of, the Board of Trustees of the CSU, and - (b) all campus feeding, retail or residence facilities-whether-operated-by a campus or by a campus auxiliary organization.

+8. Employee's Right to request reconsideration - Within ten (10) university business days of receipt of the notification of findings, either the complainant or the respondent may request reconsideration in writing from the President based on newly discovered material information not previously presented and which with reasonable diligence could not have been presented during the original investigation.
 The appeal shall summarize the newly discovered information upon which the complainant or respondent feels the appeal should be granted.

 The President will acknowledge receipt of the appeal within a reasonable period of time which is usually five (5) university business days and will, within a reasonable period of time which is usually twenty (20) university business days, provide a written decision to the appellant.
-The President's decision is the final university decision.
+The President's decision is the final university campus decision.
+Employees are entitled to appeal the campus decision to the CSU's Chancellor's Office within ten (10) university business days.

 - 9. Employee's right of appeal A respondent covered by a collective bargaining agreement may appeal a personnel action (reprimand or disciplinary action) under the policies and procedures of the appropriate collective bargaining agreement.
 Other employees should contact Human Resources for procedures for requesting reconsideration of personnel actions. - 10.
 Retaliation It is a violation of federal and state law, and of University policy, for anyone to retaliate against a person or persons who files a complaint or who cooperates in the investigation of a complaint.
 University employees found to have retaliated against individuals involved in the complaint process are subject to personnel action.
-Additionally, retaliation for objecting to potentially sexually harassing behavior is strictly prohibited. - 11, Record retention Records related to complaints are kept in the office of the Director of Human Resources, the Associate Vice President for Academic Personnel, and the Dean of Students, as applicable, separate from personnel files.
+Additionally, retaliation for objecting to potentially sexually harassing behavior is strictly prohibited. - 11.
+Record retention Records related to complaints are kept in the office of the Director of Associate Vice President for Human Resources, the Associate Vice President for Academic Personnel Faculty Affairs, and the Dean of Students, as applicable, separate from personnel files.
 Complaints filed against an employee normally will be kept for a period of five years after the separation of the employee from the University.